-If you’re the type of person who craves variety, taking on contract opportunities can be the perfect arrangement.
+If you’re the type of person who craves variety, taking on the role of contract employee can be the perfect arrangement.
 Maybe you’ll be on assignment In California for a month, and then immediately head to New York for a new assignment.
 You’re never in the same situation twice, but you’re always the “new kid.”
 How do you figure out how to fit into a company culture fast enough to create an environment conducive to doing your best work?

 Why is this important?
 In one word, a company’s culture is their “personality.”
 It’s the organization’s philosophy about the work, employees, lifestyle, and even physical environment.
 For a contractor, relating to that personality is extremely important.
 It means fitting in with the existing norms; not being able to mesh well can cause a real problem.
 The company culture significantly impacts the overall efficiency and effectiveness of its employees, so you need to figure out the lay of the land quickly.